Informative Goodness-of-Fit for Multivariate Distributions: Theoretical framework

 In the bivariate setting, for instance, let $G_1\equiv G_{X_1}$ and $G_2\equiv G_{X_2|X_1}$, i.e., the hypothesized marginal cdf of $X_1$ and the hypothesized conditional cdf of $X_2|X_1$, respectively.
 Hence, \eqref{jcd} specifies as

 \begin{remark} As a plausible alternative to Rosenblatt's transform, one could choose each $G_d\equiv G_{X_d}$, which corresponds to assuming independence among the components of $\bm{X}$.
-In this setting, \eqref{jcd} is the copula density \citep[e.g.,][]{nelsen} of $\bm{X}$ under $G$.
-Despite this choice could simplify substantially the computations, it would not allow to test models where the components of $\bm{X}$ are assumed to be dependent.
+In this setting, if the marginal distributions are correctly specified, \eqref{jcd} is the copula density \citep[e.g.,][]{nelsen} of $\bm{X}$ under $G$.
+While this choice could simplify substantially the computations, it would not allow us to test models $G$ which assume a specific dependence structure and the interest is in assessing if the joint distribution $G$ is misspecified.
 Moreover, it is worth pointing out that there are situations where such transformation cannot be specified (e.g., Section \ref{bkg}). \end{remark}

-To provide a sufficiently detailed representation of the substructures characterizing the distribution of $\bm{X}$ (see Q1 in Section \ref{intro}), a natural approach is that of expressing \eqref{jcd} by means of a suitable orthonormal basis in $L^2[0,1]^p$.